TerriaJS/terriajs/doc/contributing/feature-picking.md

 This document mainly serves as a guide to debug or extend feature picking functionality.

-It is a work in progress
+It is a work in progress.

+**Not included in doc**:

+- How picked features are shared

 ## Related docs